-If your building has areas where a fire could develop undetected or where people work alone and might not see a fire, then it may be necessary to upgrade your fire-warning system to incorporate automatic fire detection.
+If your building has areas where a fire could develop undetected or where people work alone and might not see a fire, then it may be necessary to upgrade your fire-warning system to incorporate automatic fire detection or install an automatic fire-detection and warning system.

 If, for any reason, your system fails you must still ensure that people in your premises can be warned and escape safely.
-A temporary arrangement, such as gongs, whistles or air horns, combined with suitable training, may be acceptable for a short period pending system repairs.
+A temporary arrangement, such as gongs, whistles or air horns, combined with suitable training, may be acceptable for a short period, pending system repairs.